Certificate in Community-Based Program Management

 Non-Profit and Advocacy Organizations

-Students can pursue roles developing social programs and influencing public policy.
+Students can pursue roles in developing social programs and influencing public policy.
 Internships and research projects provide practical experience, preparing them for leadership positions in these organizations.

 Government and Public Sector